-The conference “Rethinking Development Cooperation” offers a multi-faceted platform for this much-needed exchange and critical reconsideration of the challenges and prospects of development cooperation.
-Its program combines keynote lectures from research and policy, high-level panel discussions on the future of development cooperation and on the role of development research, parallel working groups on a broad range of topics and a comprehensive open-space process for developing new ideas and collaborations.
-Participants represent universities and think tanks as well as governmental, civil society and philanthropic organisations that are part of and shape development cooperation, including many researchers and young professionals from the Global South.
+The conference “Rethinking Development Cooperation” offered a multi-faceted platform for this much-needed exchange and critical reconsideration of the challenges and prospects of development cooperation.
+Its program combined keynote lectures from research and policy, high-level panel discussions on the future of development cooperation and on the role of development research, parallel working groups on a broad range of topics and a comprehensive open-space process for developing new ideas and collaborations.

 For more information, please visit www.exceed.global.